snudm-starlab/SRP/README.md

 ```
 This code is also saved in scripts/iwslt_srp.sh

-* To perform pruning using SRP, run script:
+* To perform pruning using SRP, run following scripts.

 For stage 1:
 ```